josephburns/map/README.md

 mapfn.h - header file for type-specific functions
 mapfn.c - implementation of type-specific functions
 testmap.c - a test suite that hits key functionality

--this is a rewrite of my previous chptr-chptr hashmap implementation -map has been generalized to be more extensible.  currently there is a chptr-chptr key-value type implemented, adding another type is straightforward, see below

 ###compilation###
 - make map.o, or make testmap